vitorstabile/logic-programming-basics/README.md

 # Project Description <a name="projectdescription"></a>

+Logical Programming is the first step in the computer science course and the first skill to learn when you want to become a software developer.

+Logical Programming must be independent of what programming language you will use because the logic always will be the same.

+The basic content of a programming logic course consists:

+- Introduction: Algorithms, Programming Language, IDE, Compiler and Interpreter.
+- Sequential Structures: Arithmetic Expressions, Variables, Data Input, Data Processing, Data Output and Mathematical Functions.
+- Conditional Structures: Comparable Expressions, Logical Expressions, Simple Conditional Structure, Compound Conditional Structure and Chaining Conditional Structures.
+- Repetitive Structures: While Repetitive Structure and For Repetitive Structure.
+- Vectors: Theory, Declaration and Creation and Access.
+- Matrices: Theory, Declaration, Creation and Access.

+## <a name="chapter1"></a>Chapter 1: Introduction

+#### <a name="chapter1part1"></a>Chapter 1 - Part 1: A Global View

 Nowadays, not knowing how to work with computers is considered illiteracy (illiteracy) and the custom for not knowing how to use a computer can be expensive.

 When we use computers, we can do many things.
 A child can use the Internet to send a message, a student can use a spreadsheet to calculate an average or how many points he needs to pass each subject, a cook can save his recipes in software such as Word or in a specialized product for recipes.
 In fact, the number of specialized products is so great that, if you look carefully, you will certainly find a program that does something very close to what you want.